Uline

-Uline is a privately held American company which offers shipping and other business supplies.
-It was founded in 1980 by Richard and Elizabeth Uihlein.
-It has more than 8,000 employees and is headquartered in Pleasant Prairie, Wisconsin.
-It has distribution centers throughout the United States, Canada, and Mexico.
-The company has been noted for COVID-19 pandemic-related controversies and the Uihleins' extensive political spending on right-wing causes.
+Uline, Inc. is a private company offering shipping and business supplies throughout North America.
+Founded in 1980 by Richard and Elizabeth Uihlein, the company has more than 9,000 employees and is headquartered in Pleasant Prairie, Wisconsin.

 History

 Uline was founded in 1980 by Elizabeth "Liz" and Richard "Dick" Uihlein.
 Richard Uihlein is a descendant of the brewers of Schlitz beer.
 With start-up funds from his father, Edgar Uihlein, Richard and Elizabeth founded the company from their basement after recognizing a local need for a shipping supply distributor.
 The company's first product was the H-101 carton sizer.
 Its success enabled the Uihleins to move into a new headquarters in Waukegan, Illinois.

 Over the 1980s and 1990s, operations began in Minnesota, California and New Jersey.
 In the 2000s, Uline began operations in Mexico and Canada and opened distribution centers in Illinois, Texas, Georgia, Wisconsin, and Pennsylvania.
 The Uline catalog grew to 450 pages, offering over 17,000 products.

 In 2008, Uline announced it was constructing a new headquarters in Pleasant Prairie, Wisconsin.
-The move was partially motivated by the Uihleins' ties to Wisconsin; Dick Uihlein's family had lived in Milwaukee and worked at the Joseph Schlitz Brewing Company, and the couple owns a home and restaurant in Manitowish Waters.
+The move was partially motivated by the Uihleins' ties to Wisconsin; Richard Uihlein's family had lived in Milwaukee and founded the Joseph Schlitz Brewing Company, and the couple owns a home and restaurant in Manitowish Waters.
 Wisconsin Governor Jim Doyle expected 1,000 jobs would move to Southeastern Wisconsin, and pledged $6 million to support the move.
 The 200-acre headquarters opened in the summer of 2010, featuring offices for Uline staff and a 1-million square foot warehouse which supplies products to distribution centers.
 Due to increasing growth, an expansion consisting of a second office building and warehouse was announced in 2014.
 Construction began in early 2016 and was completed in 2017.
 The expansion brought about 800 additional jobs to Pleasant Prairie.

 In 2019, Uline began considering a second major expansion with two more distribution centers with a combined area of over 1.7 million square feet.
 The distribution centers would complement two existing Uline distribution centers in Pleasant Prairie.

+In 2021, Uline opened a warehouse in Reno, Nevada, to service Nevada and Northern California.